vaporif/home-manager/README.md

 Run the initial setup which will build all the derivations which may take a while.

-6. Override home manager dir with this repo and install packages in this nix flake
+6. Override home manager dir with this repo

 Make sure to update username & home path in `flake.nix`
 ```